LangeJens/CliquePercolation/paper/paper.md

 The clique percolation algorithm proceeds in two steps.
 First, it identifies $k$-cliques in the network, i.e., fully conntected subgraphs with $k$ nodes, when the geometric mean of their edge weights exceeds the Intensity threshold $I$.
 Second, communities are defined as sets of adjacent $k$-cliques, i.e., $k$-cliques that share $k - 1$ nodes, allowing some nodes to be shared by communities or to be isolated.

-The package **CliquePercolation** faciliates executing these steps.
+The package **CliquePercolation** facilitates executing these steps.
 First, it helps identifying optimal values for $k$ and $I$.
 For very small networks (as in \autoref{fig:fig1}), the entropy of the community partition should be maximized (treating isolated nodes as a separate community).

 \begin{equation}
 Entropy = -\sum_{i=1}^N p_i * \log_2 p_i